microsoft/ContextualSP/SchemaTranslation/README.md

 - [Pre-trained Models](#pre-trained-models)

 ## Dataset
-In this work, we a parallel dataset for schema translation, which consists of 3,158 tables with 11,979 headers written in 6 different languages, including English, Chinese, French, German, Spanish, and Japanese.
+In this work, we construct a parallel dataset for schema translation, which consists of 3,158 tables with 11,979 headers written in 6 different languages, including English, Chinese, French, German, Spanish, and Japanese.
 Our tables are collected from three resources.
 Firstly, we use all 2,108 tables from the [WikiTableQuestion](https://github.com/ppasupat/WikiTableQuestions) dataset.
 Secondly, we manually collect 176 English tables from the search engine covering multiple domains like retail, education, and government.
 At last, we select all the tables from the [Spider](https://github.com/taoyds/spider) dataset.
 Finally, we obtained 3,158 tables with 11,979 headers in total.

 The dataset/ directory contains the orignal English schema and their translation results in Chinese, French, German, Spanish, and Japanese.
-The following jsonl format is an example from the validation set
+The following jsonl format is an example from the validation set.
 ```
 {"table_name": "203-csv\\43.tsv", "en": "Polling Firm", "zh": "民意调查公司", "de": "Abfrage Firma", "fr": "Société d'enquête", "ja": "世論調査会社", "es": "Empresa encuestadora"}
 {"table_name": "203-csv\\43.tsv", "en": "Link", "zh": "附件", "de": "Anhang", "fr": "Lien", "ja": "リンク", "es": "Enlace"}